Car Accident Liability

 After an Accident

-When a car accident happens there are things you should do regardless of who was to blame.
-Activities following an accident are usually intended to document the incident to ensure you are fairly compensated and to avoid acts that might create or increase your liability for the incident.
+When a car accident happens there are things you should do regardless of who was at fault.
+These activities are focused on documenting the incident to ensure you are fairly compensated and avoiding acts that might create or increase your liability for the incident.

-Our pamphlet on first steps after an auto accident can be printed and stored in your automobile to help ensure that you don't create trouble and expense for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident that wasn't your fault.
+FindLaw's pamphlet on first steps after an auto accident can be printed and stored in your automobile to help ensure that you don't create trouble and expense for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.

 Proving Fault in a Crash

-Insurance companies in particular are interested in determining who was to blame for a car accident.
-How they make the determination has to do with some specific considerations.
-Understanding how liability is determined can help ensure that you don't end up footing the bill for someone else's mistakes.
-The police officer's report of the incident, state traffic laws, and the type of accident can all figure heavily in the determination of liability.
+Insurance companies are interested in determining who was to blame for a car accident.
+They make that determination based on some specific considerations, and understanding how liability is determined can help ensure that you don't end up footing the bill for someone else's mistakes.
+The police officer's report of the incident, state traffic laws, and the type of accident can all figure heavily in the insurance company's decision.

-State traffic laws can also determine key issues, such as which driver had the right of way.
+State traffic laws, like right of way, can also impact fault determinations.
 Also, some kinds of accidents are highly suggestive of fault.
-Rear-end collisions are very common and in most situations if you are hit from behind the other driver will be held responsible.
-Similarly, the driver making a left-turn will likely be held responsible in the case of an accident because the cars in the lane they cross generally have the right of way.
+Rear-end collisions are very common, and if you are hit from behind, the other driver will generally be held responsible.
+Similarly, a driver making a left-turn will likely be held responsible in the case of an accident because the cars in the lane they cross generally have the right of way.

-Fault can be a complicated issue.
+Fault in a vehicle accident can be a complicated issue.
 In some jurisdictions fault may even be split between parties.
 A knowledgeable attorney can help prepare and present your case to ensure that you are appropriately compensated or effectively defended.